 Tap Y when prompted.

-Download: Obtain Microsoft Remote Desktop for Android (Free).
+Download: Download a Microsoft Remote Desktop for Android – Free.

-To establish a connection between your Android device and the Raspberry Pi via RDP, follow these steps:
+To establish a connection between your Android device and the Raspberry Pi via RDP, follow these steps:1.
+Launch the Microsoft Remote Desktop on your portable device.

 2. Tap the “+” icon.

-4. Enter the hostname or IP address linked to your Raspberry Pi.
+4. Please input the hostname I/O IP address of your Raspberry Pi.

 5. Save the entered details.

-6. When prepared, tap on the connection tile.
+6. If prepared, tap on the connection tile.

 Connect a Raspberry Pi to an Android Tablet With VNC

-The second method for using a tablet as a Raspberry Pi display involves employing VNC software.
-By setting this up on both your Raspberry Pi and Android device, you gain access to the Pi's desktop.
-Once you connect a keyboard, the experience will closely resemble a direct connection to the Pi.
+Another way to utilize a tablet as a screen for a Raspberry Pi is by using VNC software.
+Setting this up on both your Raspberry Pi and Android device will allow you to access the desktop of the Pi.
+When you plug in a keyboard, the experience will be very similar to directly connecting to the Pi.

-VNC stands as a commonly used option for remotely accessing a Raspberry Pi from a PC.
-But how does it function on an Android device?
+VNC is frequently utilized for remotely connecting to a Raspberry Pi from a computer.
+However, how does it operate on an Android smartphone?

-– VNC server software installed on the Raspberry Pi
+– Server VNC software that is utilized in Raspberry Pi

-– VNC viewing software installed on your Android device
+– Any VNC viewing software that can be installed on an Android device.

-1. Via the raspi-config screen: Choose Interfacing Options > VNC > OK.
-Reboot the system when prompted.
+1. Via the raspi-config screen: Select Interfacing Options then click on VNC then OK.
+Copy and paste the codes that appear; Reboot the system when asked for.

-2. Through the Raspbian desktop: Navigate to Preferences > Raspberry Pi Configuration > Interfaces, then select VNC.
+2. Through the Raspbian desktop: Go to Preference – Raspberry Pi Configuration – Interfaces and choose VNC.
 Click OK to confirm.

 1. Launch VNC Viewer

-2. Tap the ‘+' to create a new connection
+2. The ‘+’ button is used to add on a new connection

 4. Tap Create